Marggie Marks

 “Kids do well if they can.

-Marggie’s counselling experience also includes coaching and mentoring parents using behavioural strategies, such as Triple P Positive Parenting, and developing a therapy plan customized to the unique needs of each family.
+Marggie’s counselling expertise also includes EMDR (Eye Movement Desensitization and Reprocessing) therapy for children, youth and adults, as well as coaching and mentoring parents using behavioural strategies, such as Triple P Positive Parenting, and developing a therapy plan customized to the unique needs of each family.

 Child and teen counselling can change the world